INFORMSJoC/2021.0094/README.md

 * Adjust the path of libraries ilcplex.h and ilocplex.h in the project as the default path in your PC
 * Add linkers and CPLEX libraries to the correct position
 * Change the path of input data and output, involving the number of arriving passengers and alighting passengers in folder [data](data)
 * Keep the basic parameters correct.
-In particular, make sure that the number of scenarios, number of stations and number of time units from the input data are the same as those in the project
+In particular, make sure that the number of scenarios, number of stations and number of time units from the input data are exactly the same as those in the project
 * Select an option to solve the model by choosing one function, with CPLEX, LSM or ILM
 * Compile and build the project in Visual Studio (2017 recommended)
 * Run the project and save the results.